njzydark/refind-theme-regular/README.md

    ```

-**NOTE**: If your not geting your full resolution or have color issues then try disabling the CSM in your UEFI settings.
+**NOTE**: If you're not getting your full resolution or having color issues, then try disabling the CSM in your UEFI settings.

 ### Contribute new icons:

-0. Fork this repository on github and then git clone your fork of this repository in your Linux system
+0. Fork this repository on github and then git clone your fork of this repository in your Linux system.

-1. The icons must be in svg format to allow easy generation of icons at any scale, canvas size must have width and height 128 px for OS icons, or 48 px for tool icons.
+1. The icons must be in `svg` format to allow easy generation of icons at any scale.
+Canvas size must have width and height 128 px for OS icons, or 48 px for tool icons.
 The actual icon in the svg file should roughly fit in a square with a side of 96 px or 20 px (for OS and tool icons, respectively).
 Inkscape is a good program to create and work with svg files.

-2. Copy the svg file in /src/svg/big or /src/svg/small (depending on what is more appropriate) and rename them to be consistent with others.
+2. Copy the svg file in `/src/svg/big` or `/src/svg/small` (depending on what is more appropriate) and rename them to be consistent with others.

 3. Install inkskape and optipng in your linux system as they will be needed to process the icons by the next step.

-4. cd in the ./src directory and run the script ./render_bitmap.sh that will process the svg files and generate the png files at various sizes.
+4. `cd` in the `./src` directory and run the script `./render_bitmap.sh`, which will process the svg files and generate the png files at various sizes.

-5. Copy the png icons you generated from their /src/bitmap subfolder into the appropriate /icons subfolders for their size by running ./copy-bitmap.sh
+5. Copy the `png` icons you generated from their `/src/bitmap` subfolder into the appropriate `/icons` subfolders for their size by running `./copy-bitmap.sh`.

 6. Commit your changes, upload to your fork and then open a PR.